No Products in the Cart

 Find out what kind of back cover your watch has first.
 Not all of them require tools to open; some are manageable by hand.

 Having removed the watch's back panel, one can now commence the examination of its internal mechanisms.
-When replacing the battery in your watch, the rubber gasket (if your watch has one) must be removed.
+Remove the rubber gasket when changing your watch battery.
 The gasket comprises the rubber spacer that separates the interior of the watch from the case back.
 In addition to maintaining proper pressure when the watch is closed, the gasket promotes a seal that prevents foreign particles from entering.
 To eliminate the gasket from your watch, simply lift it up with care using a flat instrument.
 Use extreme caution when applying force, as rubber can tear or rip.

 Employing a tool, carefully elevate any tabs that may be immobilizing the battery, thereby liberating it.
 It is advisable to perform a quick wipe of the watch's connection points with a damp cloth or Q-tip once the battery has been depleted.
 This will ensure that the points remain clean, thereby facilitating the easiest possible transfer of energy.
 Consider employing small tweezers to carefully extract the battery if you are encountering difficulty doing so.